Minerals for Dogs: What They Really Need

 What are minerals in dogs?

-Minerals are inorganic nutrients that dogs cannot produce on their own and must therefore obtain from their diet.
-They play structural roles (in bones and teeth), regulate fluid and acid-base balance, facilitate enzymatic reactions, and transmit nerve impulses.
+Minerals are inorganic nutrients that dogs cannot produce themselves and therefore must obtain through their diet.
+They perform structural functions (bones, teeth), regulate fluid and acid-base balance, enable enzyme reactions, and transmit nerve impulses.

 A distinction is made between macrominerals (requirement >100 mg/day: calcium, phosphorus, sodium, potassium, magnesium, chloride, sulfur) and microminerals/trace elements (requirement <100 mg/day: iron, zinc, manganese, copper, selenium, iodine).
-The ratio between minerals is often more important than the absolute amount—in particular, the calcium-to-phosphorus ratio (Ca:P) is of critical importance in canine nutrition.
+The ratio between minerals is often more important than the absolute amount — in particular, the calcium-phosphorus ratio (Ca:P) is critically important in dog nutrition.

-The NRC (2006, *Nutrient Requirements of Dogs and Cats*, National Academies Press) defines the scientific reference standard for mineral requirements in dogs: Calcium requirement for adult dogs: 100 mg/kg body weight/day; Ca:P ratio: 1:1 to 2:1.
-For puppies and young dogs, the absolute and relative requirements are higher—and at the same time, excess is more harmful than in adult animals.
-Excess selenium is potentially toxic; tolerance ranges are narrower for selenium than for other trace elements.
+The NRC (2006, Nutrient Requirements of Dogs and Cats, National Academies Press) defines the scientific reference standard for mineral requirements in dogs: calcium requirement for adult dogs: 100 mg/kg body weight/day; Ca:P ratio: 1:1 to 2:1.
+For puppies and young dogs, the absolute and relative requirement is higher — and at the same time, excess is more harmful than in adult animals.
+Selenium excess is potentially toxic; tolerance ranges for selenium are narrower than for other trace elements.

-Dobenecker et al. (2006, Journal of Animal Physiology and Animal Nutrition, PubMed 16573684) investigated the effects of high calcium intake on bone development in growing dogs: Excess calcium in young dogs of large breeds significantly increases the risk of osteochondrosis (OCD) and skeletal development defects.
-Puppies of large breeds are more sensitive to excess calcium than those of small breeds.
-Bone meal supplementation without calculating the required amount is a common mistake in BARF diets.
+Dobenecker et al. (2006, Journal of Animal Physiology and Animal Nutrition, PubMed 16573684) studied the effects of high calcium intake on bone development in growing dogs: calcium excess in young dogs of large breeds significantly increases the risk of osteochondrosis (OCD) and retention defects in the skeletal system.
+Puppies of large-breed dogs are more sensitive to excess calcium than small dog breeds.
+Bone meal supplementation without calculating actual requirements is a common mistake in BARF feeding.

-Schoenmakers et al. (1999, Journal of Nutrition, PubMed 10419915) studied calcium metabolism in growing dogs: Intestinal calcium absorption is regulated less precisely in dogs than in cats—they absorb excess calcium in a less controlled manner.
-This makes puppies particularly vulnerable to supplementation errors.
-Optimal growth requires specific Ca:P ratios, not blanket high doses of minerals.
+Schoenmakers et al. (1999, Journal of Nutrition, PubMed 10419915) studied calcium metabolism in growing dogs: intestinal calcium absorption is less precisely regulated in dogs than in cats — they absorb excess calcium in a less controlled way.
+This makes puppies particularly vulnerable to supplementation mistakes.
+Optimal growth requires defined Ca:P ratios, not generally high mineral doses.

-Minerals aren’t something you can just add as you please—overdosing is just as harmful as a deficiency, and often even more so.
-The classic BARF mistakes: no bones or too many bones, an incorrect Ca:P ratio, and no systematic supplementation of trace minerals.
-Commercial ready-made foods (AAFCO/FEDIAF-compliant) are reliably balanced in terms of mineral content; homemade BARF requires either expertise or a review by an external nutritionist.
+Minerals are not something to add at will — overdosing is just as harmful as deficiency, often more so.
+The classic BARF error pattern: no bone content or too much, an incorrect Ca:P balance, and no systematic trace element supplementation.
+Commercial complete feeds (AAFCO/FEDIAF-compliant) are reliably balanced in their mineral supply; self-prepared BARF requires either expertise or an external nutritionist check.

 - BARF feeding without systematic calculation

-- Growth stages in large-breed puppies (excess calcium is particularly risky)
+- Growth phases in large-breed puppies (excess calcium is particularly risky)

-- A diet consisting mainly of meat (calcium deficiency due to a high P:Ca ratio)
+- One-sided meat-based diet (calcium deficiency due to a high P:Ca ratio)

-- Supplementation: What’s beneficial, and what’s unnecessary or dangerous?
+- Supplementation: what is useful, what is unnecessary or dangerous?

 - Kidney or bone diseases: specific mineral requirements adjusted